 That’s how double dating got started in colonial record keeping.
 Dates between Jan.
 1 and March 25 were identified with a slash mark between the years that overlapped.
 Just as an example, records of the first parish in Brewster, Mass., show double dates: ’Eleazer Crosbeys Eunice baptized on Jan : 9 .
 1731/2’ and ‘Jonathan Cobb admitted on March 19 .
 1731/2.’

 Double dating wasn’t for everyone, as the Connecticut State Library points out.
 The Colony of Connecticut’s records show a court at Hartford on 27 December 1636 followed by a court at Hartford on 21 February 1636 followed in turn by a court at Hartford on 28 March 1637.
-You might think the February session was recorded out of sequence, but it’s correct: December 1636 was followed by January and February 1636, and 1636 continued until March 24.
+You might think the February session was recorded out of sequence, but it’s correct: December 1636 was followed by January and February 1636, because 1636 continued until March 24.

 England and her colonies finally caved in to the new calendar when Parliament passed the Calendar Act of 1750.
 As of 1752, January 1 was officially the new year and 11 days were dropped from September.